Mapping Transactions Within Your System

 mc_debit_44444 auth has no corresponding settlement, so you would display it as pending.

 Consult the table below to see how the fields discussed in this guide correspond to fields in the RDFs.
+For an explanation of the Activity type + transaction type column, see Classifying transactions in the About Transactions guide.

 |Authorization ID||Network||Activity type + transaction type||Source ID|